Organization Tilburg University

 - Tilburg School of Humanities and Digital Sciences

-- Tilburg School of Theology
+- Tilburg School of Catholic Theology

 Tilburg University research is conducted within the Schools' graduate schools or within one of its many research institutes.
 Each institute specializes in one or more areas of expertise; there are School-based and multidisciplinary institutes.
 In the latter type, specialists from various disciplines work together.
 Always with a view to innovative science.